cs3285/hpc-terasort/README.md

 $ mpirun -np 4 ./teravalidate
 </code></pre>

+We've also included the *terametrics* utility to assist with performance testing:
+<pre>code>
+$ make clean
+$ make teragen terametrics
+$ mpirun -np 16 ./teragen -c 10000
+$ mpirun -np 16 ./terametrics -c 10
+</code></pre>

-A slurm job, *example.sub*, is included for testing on Deepthought.
+A slurm job, *example.sub*, is included for running the above on Deepthought.

 ## Deliverables
 The deliverables for this lab are as follows: